Epyx: Growth and action focus

 By 1983 Epyx discontinued its older games because, Jerry Pournelle reported, "its managers tell me that arcade games so outsell strategic games that it just isn't cost-effective to put programmer time on strategy."
 By early 1984, InfoWorld estimated that Epyx was the world's 16th-largest microcomputer-software company, with $10 million in 1983 sales.
 Many successful action games followed, including the hits Impossible Mission and the sports game Summer Games.
 The latter created a long run of successful sequels, including Summer Games II, Winter Games, California Games, and World Games.
 The company produced games based on licenses of Hot Wheels, G.I.
 Joe, and Barbie.
 In Europe, U.S. Gold published Epyx games for the Commodore 64, and also ported many of the games to other major European platforms such as the ZX Spectrum and Amstrad CPC.

 For the Commodore 64, Epyx made the Fast Load cartridge which enables a fivefold speedup of floppy disk drive accesses through Commodore's very slow serial interface.
 Another hardware product was the Epyx 500XJ Joystick, which uses high-quality microswitches and a more ergonomic form factor than the standard Atari CX40 joystick while remaining compatible.

-Starting in 1986, Epyx realized that the Commodore 64 was starting to show its age, and needed to think about the future of the company.
-They hired David Shannon Morse to explore the next generation of consoles and computers and to learn about their strengths.
-David's son wanted his father to come up with a portable game system, so he had a meeting with former colleagues at Amiga Corporation, R. J. Mical and Dave Needle, to see if there was a way to design a portable gaming system.
+Starting in 1986, Epyx realized that the Commodore 64 was starting to show its age, and they needed to think about the future of the company.
+They hired Dave Morse to explore the next generation of consoles and computers and to learn about their strengths.
+David's son wanted his father to come up with a portable game system, so he had a meeting with former colleagues at Amiga Corporation, RJ Mical and Dave Needle, to see if there was a way to design a portable gaming system.
 Internally, the handheld gaming system they were working on was called the Handy.
 Unable to continue due to high costs, it was sold to Atari Corporation which brought it to market in 1989 as the Atari Lynx.